Mental Health Matters: Investing in Neurodiversity Across Teams for Organisational Success

 Under the Access to Work scheme, employees can receive specific support to help them manage their mental health.
 That support could be anything from a tailored plan to help them operate at their best at work to 1:1 sessions with a mental health professional.

-Find out more about the specifics of mental health support available through the scheme on the UK.gov website.
+Find out more about the specifics of mental health support available through the scheme on the Gov. UK website.

 In a broader sense, Access to Work can fund practical enhancements and adaptions to make it easier for individuals with physical/mental health conditions or disabilities to thrive in the workplace.